 1. International money transfer specialist

 You will find that money transfer specialists often offer the most competitive exchange rates for your transfer and charge lower fees than what you’ll find at your bank.
+Certain providers such as TorFX and OFX specialise in helping people make large transfers overseas.
 These types of companies exist to make the process of sending money overseas faster and more straightforward.